My life in the Philippines

 It’s all the beginning of hope in every girl’s dream.
 I have a dream and I wanted to be a student.
 It was a very special day in school, I wasn’t sure if it is because there were tall and white Dutch men coming to visit our school that day.
 They asked our teachers who were present to help them in the search for 50 students who couldn’t afford the school fees, transport and food.
 In short unfortunate students, financially incapable but who have the potential to continue their studies and change their lives.

-After that, I continued my High School for four years in Cavite National High School and graduated as First Honorable Mention among 1,500 students.
+After that, I continued my High School for four years at Cavite National High School and graduated as First Honorable Mention among 1,500 students.
 I was still in the foundation at that time.
 I am always sincerely thankful that I was part of it.
 However, this was also the moment when I almost lost hope to pursue higher studies in college because of the contract.
 The JOANA Foundation will only support until High School.

 I wanted to study, but my parents and I couldn’t afford to pay the high fees in college because of the lack of financial means.
 I was born and brought up from a squatter neighbourhood, I had no bed, but I slept on the tiny carton sheet, covering the floor from its coldness, in a very smelly and one of the dirtiest places on earth, where the blood and waste from the slaughter house is going through our drainage where the floor of our house is attached.